+Perform this activity by linking up with your peers or do it in a tutorial.
 Practise an effective C2S incorporating the other skills of proximity, look/eye contact, name, pause, thanks and non-verbal gestures.
 Have someone be the 'teacher' and leave the room.
-His or her task is to begin teaching something (it doesn't matter what as long as they can sustain it for five minutes or so).
-If it is early on in a teacher education course 'teachers' could be forewarned and have a mini lesson prepared as part of their subject area or curriculum class.
+Their task is to begin teaching something (it doesn't matter what as long as they can sustain it for five minutes or so).
+If it is early on in a teacher education course 'teachers' could be forewarned and have a mini-lesson prepared as part of their subject area or curriculum class.
 Assign 'misbehaviours' to class members.
 The misbehaviours are low level and no matter what the teacher says and does, the behaviour must stop.
 We will escalate student behaviour later in the text.